lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Gene trees may seem inconsistent with with species trees due to gene duplications or losses.
 Occasionally, horizontal gene transfer might even occur.
 Gene trees can be reconciled into species trees to infer such events.
-The relation between gene an species trees as well as how to read them is excelently explained in @VanHooff2019.
+The relation between gene an species trees as well as how to read them is excellently explained in @VanHooff2019.

 `dummy figure species vs gene trees and orthology and paralogy, `